bevyengine/rfcs/rfcs/41-ui-navigation.md

   This Focusable is on the path in the menu tree to the current Focused entity.
   \
-  `FocusState::Active` focusables are the `Focusable`s from previous menus that were activated in order to reach the `NavMenu` containing the currently focused element.
+  `FocusState::Active` focusables are the `Focusable`s from previous menus that were activated in order to reach the `MenuSetting` containing the currently focused element.
   \
   It is one of the "breadcrumb" of buttons to reach the current focused